isomerpages/kkh-patientbilling/_bill-payment/Understanding your Bill.md

 Understanding your Bill
 -----------------------

-Since 5 November 2021, there has been a change in bill format.
-The current bill format is consistent with all other public healthcare institutions.
+The bill format has been revised since 5 November 2021.
+It is consistent with all other public healthcare institutions.

 The current bill format:

 1. Standardises information presented in healthcare bills across healthcare institutions and care settings.
 2. Clearly indicates the pre-and-post subsidy costs, and how various financing schemes will help you to pay for the remaining amount.
 3. Provides options on bill payment methods, including an SGQR code for online payment for added convenience.
 Patients can also access their bills and make payments on HealthHub.

 #### Features of the New Bill: